sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

-Note: Pressing *UPDATE MARKS* only updates the currently rejected trials and optional visual adjustments.
+Note: Pressing *UPDATE MARKS* updates the currently rejected trials and optional visual adjustments.
 Previously rejected trials are ignored and can not be removed manually in the plot window.